Architecture Personal Computing Guidelines

-You’ll need a blank USB flash drive that’s at least 8 GB in size to install Windows if EITHER your Mac model* is older than any of the models in this list OR if your Mac model* is in this list and you have macOS 10.10 “Yosemite” or earlier installed:
+You will need a blank USB flash drive that’s at least 8 GB in size if EITHER your Mac model* is older than any of the models in this list OR if your Mac model* is in this list and you have an older version of macOS (10.10 "Yosemite" or earlier) installed:

 - MacBook Pro (2015 and later)

 - iMac (2015 and later)